JimmyTan2000/thd-plv2-robot-programming/Reports/ch3-approach.md

 2. How can we set the speed of the bot?

 ## Solution for Challenge 1
 In challenge 1 (as well as other following challenges), I am using tb3.py from Professor Gökçe Aydos as a starting point.
-In his code, These is a class for Tb3 Node, and inside this node there is a publisher and a subscriber.
+In his code, there is a class for Tb3 node, and inside this node there is a publisher and a subscriber.
 The publisher will publish to the 'cmd_vel' topic and the subscriber will get the data from the Laser Scanner.
 The original code for the class are shown below:

     class Tb3(Node):
         def __init__(self):